Graehm/unit-1-project/README.md

 https://app.netlify.com/sites/exquisite-nougat-5d8b25/overview

 ## Next Steps/Icebox Items
-Next steps will be completing the best of 5 functionality.
+Next steps will be adding player descriptions to the best of 5 functionality and its scoring.
 From there, I want to take the game to the next level by adding a play-the-computer mode.
 Looking into expanding the grid to a 4x4 or 5x5 based on level.